 The Meteor 350 has a lower set handlebar which should provide an upright but slightly sportier riding stance.
 The bike has retro-styled side turn indicators.
 Speaking of the side turn indicators, the pair at the rear end of the motorcycle has been placed a bit lower on the rear fender along with the license plate holder.

-The production-ready model of the Meteor 350 spotted recently was yellow with body-coloured stripes on the wheels.
+The production-ready model of the Royal Enfield Meteor 350 spotted recently was yellow with body-coloured stripes on the wheels.
 This means that the upcoming bike will be available in this colour option.
 Our exclusive rendered pictures show the other colour options (Red and White) that Royal Enfield are expected to be included in the Meteor 350’s colour palette.